Artificial Intelligence

 Starting with the right environment

 For machine learning models, domain-specific knowledge can enhance domain-agnostic data in terms of accuracy, interpretability, and defensibility.
-Our AI research has been applied across a variety of domain areas from national security to the electric grid and Earth systems.
+Our AI research has been applied across a variety of domain areas such as national security to the electric grid and Earth systems.
 Leveraging a deep expertise in the power grid domain, PNNL’s DeepGrid open-source platform uses deep reinforcement learning to help power system operators create more robust emergency control protocols—the safety net of our electric grid.

 Building stronger AI systems